*Aircraft photos are credited to the respective photographers from Airliners.net

 Somehow this livery reminds me of the old U.S Airways livery.

-I was waiting nearby these counters for a while until I realized these counters were newly set-up and wasn't ready for operation.
-I only realised when I was walking pass one of the ANA counters with this airline's and my flight number display on a signboard.
+I was waiting nearby these counters for a while until I realized these counters were newly set-up and weren't ready for operation.
+I only realised when I was walking past one of the ANA counters with this airline's and my flight number display on a signboard.

 An event is going on, had no idea what was it.